w3f/polkadot-wiki/docs/general/polkadot-uc.md

 - exposed and sold by a broker system parachains via [XCM](./learn-xcm-index) NFT interface to Polkadot-powered applications that want to allow for these NFTs to be exchanged and traded on their market.

+Bulk Coretime pricing will be initialized through Polkadot OpenGov and will likely start low to minimize the entry barrier.
+Floor price, rent control and right-of-first-refusal will give long-term guarantees on the price paid and core availability.

 ### Instantaneous Coretime Rental